-It is completely fenced off, but it is unique to see the way the buildings looked on this remote island when people farmed it.
+It is completely fenced off, but it is unique to see the way the buildings looked on this remote island when people lived here.

 After exploring Smugglers Cove, you will want to go back the way you came.
-Remember that it is uphill out of the cove on the way back and it is a pretty tiring, so leave yourself enough time.
+Remember that it is uphill out of the cove on the way back, and it is pretty tiring, so leave yourself enough time.